High interest rates and a nationwide housing shortage make for a tough combination for homebuyers and investors alike.

 Consider house hacking by buying a multifamily property to score a low homeowner interest rate while building your rental portfolio.
 After living in the property for one year as your primary residence, you can move out and do it all over again with another property.
 That means you can add up to four units per year to your property portfolio, all with cheap traditional mortgage financing.

 That includes conventional loans from Fannie Mae or Freddie Mac, FHA loans, or even 0% down USDA loans or VA loans.
-If you don’t know where to start comparing home loans, try Credible for quotes from several lenders.
+If you don’t know where to start comparing home loans, try Credible* for prequalified quotes from several lenders.

 You can also explore ways to house hack a single-family home, such as adding an accessory dwelling unit or bringing in housemates.
 My cofounder Deni Supplee has rented out storage space, and even gone so far as to host a foreign exchange student.